Protecting our waters through on-the-ground projects

 - Traverse City Meijer Green Infrastructure: Installing green infrastructure in Meijer’s parking lot to reduce stormwater runoff to Kids Creek.

-- Kids Creek Road Crossing Improvements – 5 completed
+- Kids Creek Road Crossing Improvements – 5 completed in 2022

 - Mitchell Creek Source Tracking – monitoring in progress

 - Restored 35 stream bank stabilization sites totaling 4,302 feet

 - Planted 26,000 square feet of riparian filter strips/buffers

 - Established 3 stormwater wetland areas of various sizes

 - Installed more than 6,800 square feet of pervious pavement